clarklindeveloper/notes/angular - ultimateangular - advanced.md

   * protecting only the children, but the current path in the route is accessible
   * mail.module.ts we put the canActivateChild:[AuthGuard], guard on the parent route to see if we can activate the children
   * auth.guard.ts canActivateChild(){}

+## canDeactivate()

+  * hooking in deactivate route guard to warn the user that they are leaving the route and may lose changes
+  * if canDeactivate() returns true, it means we can navigate away
+  * mail-view.component.ts
+  * we bind textArea's [value]="reply" to the reply property and (change) event to updateReply($event.target.value) which assigns the new value to 'reply' property
+  * mail-view.guard we want to add an Auth Guard that protects the route,
+  * the guard is specific for a particular component
+  * the guard needs to implement CanDeactivate<type> where type is a generic type of the component class that is deactivating <MailViewComponent>
+  * import {MailViewComponent} from './mail-view.component';
+  * import { CanDeactivate } from '@angular/router';
+  * the guard class needs canDeactivate()
+  * and now because we get access to the component via the function canDeactive(component:MailViewComponent)
+  * the MailViewComponent adds access to a property hasUnsavedChanges = false;
+  * we add the MailViewGuard to the mail.module by import
+  * and add to the modules' providers:[ MailViewGuard], now we have access to the guard inside the component
+  * add to the routing definition for that path canDeactivate:[MailViewGuard]

 <!-- app/auth.module -->
 ```ts
 import {NgModule} from '@angular/core';